videolan/x265/doc/reST/cli.rst

 	Adjust the AQ offsets based on the relative motion of each block with respect to the motion of the frame.
 The more the relative motion of the block, the more quantization is used.
-Default disabled.
+Default disabled. **Experimental Feature**

-	Requires AQ Mode to be on.

 .. option:: --qg-size <64|32|16|8>